arrowtype/blog/posts/2025-01-24--robofont-vs-glyphs/index.md

 > Best Regards,
 > Person

 Clearly, this person never specifically asked for “RoboFont vs Glyphs” as a head-to-head comparison, and I do try to address their question at the end.
-But, I think they may have the deeper question of “What app should I invest my time into?” which is a valid question.
+But, I think they may have the deeper question of “What app should I invest my time into?”
+This is a valid question, and worth exploring.

-I sent them a quick reply, and I’ve cleaned it up a bit for this blog post.
+I sent them a quick reply, and I’ve expanded upon it for this blog post.

 ## My context